viesure/mobile-qa-interview/README.md

 ## The assignment

 ### prologue
-Running the tests (on remote selenium grid) requires a selenium hub and node configured.
+Running the tests (on remote selenium grid) requires a selenium hub and nodes configured and running the emulators (or real devices).
 I had both the hub and the 2 nodes I used configured on my local machine, although having it run on a remote machine differs only in the URL used to initalize the drivers.